samyachour/Corelogic_Challenge/README.md

 #### *2. Google Static Maps API*
 The google static maps API takes in a lat/long, zoom, image format/type, and many other parameters to spit out a basic satellite image.
 Luckily we only call this API once per property.

 The sleight of hand trick here is styling the image.
-You can grab an roadmap-type image that outlines the roads, lots, and houses for you, and then process it using an image segmentation library.
+You can grab an roadmap-type image that strips away the satellite image and leaves the roads, lots, and houses for you (like you would see on a paper map), and then process it using an image segmentation library.
 The styling is built into the google static maps API.

 For image segmentation I used [scikit-image](http://scikit-image.org).
 After cropping the google watermark, converting the image to gray scale, and separating sections of the image based on their grayscale, we get this:
 ![Binary Image](images/binaryImageBuildings.png)